Varnasrama, the Vedic social system

 capitalism: yes

-socialism: no (forbidden)
+socialism: no (compulsory employment)

 socialism: overtly equal (with exception of elite)/no (forbidden)